danaevenhaim/testing-app/README.md

-# remOvE the previous line
+# remOVE the previous line